 Hennepin County HHW & Recycling Drop-Off Facilities

 Hennepin County operates two HHW & Recycling Drop-Off Facilities for residents to bring their unwanted materials.
-For more information regarding hours of operation, acceptable items, possible fees, and driving directions, visit Hennepin County's HHW & Recycling Drop-Off Facility page.
+For more information regarding hours of operation, acceptable items, possible fees, and driving directions, visit Hennepin County's HHW & Recycling Drop-Off Facilities webpage.

 Special Collection Events

 Hennepin County holds HHW collection events in Minneapolis each year.
-Visit Henenpin County's website for event dates, locations, times, and materials accepted at these special collection events.
+Visit Hennepin County's website for event dates, locations, times, and materials accepted at these special collection events.

 Preparing Materials for Delivery